-The FXAM instruction determines the classification of the floating-point value in the ST(0) register (that is, whether the value is zero, a denormal number, a normal finite number, ∞ , a NaN, or an unsupported format) or that the register is empty.
-It sets the x87 FPU condition code flags to indicate the classification (see "FXAM-Examine" in Chapter 3, "Instruction Set Reference, A-M," of the IA-32 Intel® Architecture Software Developer's Manual, Volume 2A).
+The FXAM instruction determines the classification of the floating-point value in the ST(0) register (that is, whether the value is zero, a denormal number, a normal finite number, \approx a NaN, or an unsupported format) or that the register is empty.
+It sets the x87 FPU condition code flags to indicate the classification (see "FXAM-Examine" in Chapter 3, "Instruction Set Reference, A-M," of the Intel® 64 and IA-32 Architec-tures Software Developer's Manual, Volume 2A).
 It also sets the C1 flag to indicate the sign of the value.